-There are 39 companies that are involved in developing close to 50 at-home blood collection and micro sampling devices.
+There are 39 companies that are involved in developing close to 50 at home blood collection and self testing kits.
 As per our analysis maximum number of players are located in North-America, followed by Europe.
 In this domain, small size companies have shown significant amount of participation, along with the involvement of some big pharmaceuticals.
 Amongst the total device that are involved in the at-home blood collection and micro sampling devices domain, more than 80% of the devices are having marketing approvals.
 Most of the device (55%) are based on the DBS technology.

 Strong Intellectual Property Portfolio

-The Self Blood Collection and Micro Sampling Market is anticipated to grow at a CAGR of 11%, during 2021-2030
+The At Home Blood Collection and Micro Sampling Market is anticipated to grow at a CAGR of 11%, during 2021-2030

 Driven by the increasing demand point of care testing, and cost saving potential of the devices, the at-home blood collection and micro sampling device market is projected to grow at a steady pace in the foreseen future.
 It is worth mentioning that North America presently has the maximum share in the growth of at home testing kits market.
 To get a detailed information on the key players, regulatory landscape, mergers and acquisitions, expansions, demand, installed capacity and the likely evolution of the at home blood collection market, you can also download the SAMPLE REPORT by Roots Analysis.